rlauxe

 The following plots are simulations, averaging the results from the stated number of runs.

 For polling, the assort values vary, and the number of samples needed depends on the order the samples are drawn.
-Here we show the average and standard deviation over 250 independent trials at each reported margin, when no errors are found:
+Here we show the average and standard deviation over 100 independent trials at each reported margin, when no errors are found:

-In these simulations, errors are created between the CVRs and the MVRs, by taking fuzzPct of the ballots and randomly changing the candidate that was voted for.
+In the following simulations, errors are created between the CVRs and the MVRs, by taking fuzzPct of the ballots and randomly changing the candidate that was voted for.
 When fuzzPct = 0.0, the CVRs and MVRs agree.
 When fuzzPct = 0.01, 1% of the contest’s votes were randomly changed, and so on.

 Varying phantom percent, up to and over the margin of 4.5%, with errors generated with 1% fuzz: